carpionetwork/pool-p2pool-digibyte/README.md

 		For Zen Server
 		pypy run_p2pool.py --net digibyte

-To make your node accessible from the internet, open the following ports on your router (both the worker port and peer-2-peer port): Worker Port = 5025; Peer-2-Peer Port = 5024
+To make your node accessible from the internet, open the following ports on your router (both the worker port and peer-2-peer port):
+* Worker Port = 5025
+* Peer-2-Peer Port = 5024
+* Confirm ports are listening: `netstat -na | egrep '5024|5025'`

 Run for additional options: